 • After any serious behaviour incidents we will inform you about what has happened.
 We would then expect the child to reflect upon their behaviour with you; this helps to identify why the incident happened and what the child needs to do differently next time to change and improve their behaviour.

 How will my child be able to contribute their views?

 • We value and celebrate each child’s views on all aspects of school life.
 This is usually carried out through the School Council and the Children’s Faith Committee.

 • If your child has a Statement of Special Educational Needs or an Education, Health Care Plan their views will be sought at the review stage, if appropriate.

 What specialist services and expertise are available at or accessed by the school?

-The school employs a speech and language therapist for one day per week (half a term on, half a term off) to give advice and support, as well as working directly with some children.
+• The school employs a speech and language therapist for one day per week (half a term on, half a term off) to give advice and support, as well as working directly with some children.

 • We also work closely with any external agencies that we feel are relevant to individual children’s needs within our school.
 These may include: GP, School Nurse, Educational Psychologist, Paediatrician, Autistic Spectrum Outreach team, the Child and Adolescent Mental Health Service (CAMHS) and Social Services and Social Workers.